Adderall Shortage: 7 Ways to Manage ADHD Without Medication

 Over the pandemic, an unprecedented number of people were diagnosed with ADHD as working and studying from home took away the guardrails people relied on to focus.
 The government also changed laws around who could diagnose and prescribe medication.

 For the first time, technology-led health companies (often referred to as telehealth companies) could prescribe ADHD medication over the internet via video consultation.
 Lots of these telehealth companies started advertising aggressively on social media, diagnosing ADHD frequently and prescribing stimulant medications freely.
+This was a factor that led to the ADHD medication shortage.

 This increase in access to diagnosis and treatment was arguably a massive leap forward for ADHD healthcare.
 But telehealth providers are now under investigation for pressuring clinicians to prescribe drugs unnecessarily.

-As ADHD medication is a controlled substance the DEA (Drug Enforcement Agency) allocates the amount pharmaceutical companies are allowed to create based on the needs of previous years.
+As ADHD medication is a controlled substance the U.S. DEA (Drug Enforcement Agency) allocates the amount pharmaceutical companies are allowed to create based on the needs of previous years.
 After the pandemic-fuelled ADHD diagnosis boom, there is a huge discrepancy between expected quotas and real-life needs.

 Certain pharmaceutical companies have asked the DEA to increase the quota, and that has been approved in some cases.
 But on the whole, the DEA is being cautious.
 This is because it's tricky to measure just how large a demand increase there is: there is no across-the-board tracking system for ADHD diagnosis so no one knows exactly how many people have been diagnosed.

 But some journalists are also questioning whether the government is being overly cautious in the wake of telehealth companies running amok with the system during the pandemic years.
+The combination of these factors has resulted in an Adderall shortage.

-How is the ADHD medication shortage impacting people?
+The Impact of the ADHD medication shortage

 At first, the shortage affected the immediate-release form of Adderall (Adderall IR), but as doctors offered patients alternatives such as extended-release Adderall (Adderall XR) other forms also began to become less readily available.
 The shortage is now affecting the spectrum of ADHD medication from Ritalin to Concerta and Vyvanse.